cloudcreativity/laravel-json-api/README.md

 ## Status

-We are aiming for v1.0 as soon as possible and no we are on `1.0.0-beta.*` releases there will be a minimal amount of breaking changes, that will be limited to fixing the remaining issues.
+We are aiming for `v1.0.0` as soon as possible.
+Now we are on `1.0.0-beta.*` releases there will be a minimal amount of breaking changes to fixing the few remaining issues.
 [Check the progress here.](https://github.com/cloudcreativity/laravel-json-api/milestone/2)

 We have production applications that are using the package and extensive test coverage of this package and